shipt/py-volley/docs/docs/example.md

 # Getting Started

-This is the most basic example; an application that receives a list of floats in a message from a Kafka topic and publishes the maximum value from that list to the output Kafka Topic.
+This is a basic example but a common pattern - an application to consume from a kafka topic and publish to another kafka topic.
+The example application receives a list of floats in a message from a Kafka topic and publishes the maximum value from that list to the output Kafka Topic.
 Volley treats Kafka topics like queues, so the term "queue" and "topic" will be used interchangeably.

 ### 1. Define data models